rmodi6/theory-of-database-systems/HW3/README.md

 # Homework 3

 ## Query 2
+### Assumptions
+Please note the following assumptions while finding nearest ER facility:
+- A buffer zone of **10 miles** is considered to find the nearest ER within this zone.
+- `STATUTE MILE` is used as the distance measure.

 ### Execution times
 Table below lists the execution times in ms for query 2 with and without indexes: